amir20/dozzle/docs/guide/swarm-mode.md

 Note that the `DOZZLE_MODE` environment variable is set to `swarm`.
 This tells Dozzle to automatically discover other Dozzle instances in the swarm.
 The `overlay` network is used to create the mesh network between the different Dozzle instances.

+> [!NOTE]
+> Due to implementation details, the name for the service must be exactly `dozzle`.
+This is because Dozzle uses the service name to discover other Dozzle instances in the swarm.
+In the future, it would make sense to query the Docker API for all services with the current container ID.

 ## Setting up simple authentication in Swarm Mode

 To setup simple authentication, you can use Docker secrets to store `users.yml` file.
 Here is an example using Docker Stack: